kubernetes/community/contributors/design-proposals/storage/raw-block-pv.md

 * A user wishes to read data from a read-only raw block device, an example might be a database for analytics processing.

 USER:
-* User creates pod and specifies 'readOnly' as a parameter in the persistent volume claim to indicate they would like to be bound to a PV with this setting enabled.
+* User creates pod and specifies 'readOnly' as a parameter in the persistent volume claim to indicate he/she would like it to be bound to a PV with this setting enabled.

 ```
 apiVersion: v1